-Go get to this page, simply log into your Paystack dashboard and click on 'Transactions' on the left menu bar.
+To get to this page, simply log into your Paystack Dashboard and click on 'Transactions' on the left menu bar.
 Let's walk through the various parts of this page:

 - Transaction Count: At the very top, beside the 'Transactions' header, you'll see the number of transactions displayed in the table below.
 This also changes when you filter transactions.

-- Filters: You can filter the table of transactions by the transaction status (successful, failed, or abandoned), the channel (Card, Bank, USSD or QR), the customer's email or ID, the payment page ID, as well as by date periods.
+- Filters: You can filter the table of transactions by the transaction status (successful, failed, or abandoned), the channel which the customer paid, the customer's email or ID, the payment page ID, as well as by date periods.

 - Search Reference: You can quickly search for a specific transaction using the transaction reference.